Dorothy Bonarjee

-Dorothy Noel 'Dorf' Bonarjee (1894–1983) was an Indian poet and artist who was known for being awarded a Bardic chair while a student in Wales and for being the first woman internal student to be awarded a law degree by University College London.
+Dorothy Noel 'Dorf' Bonarjee (1894–1983) was an Indian poet and artist who was known for being awarded a Bardic chair while a student in Wales and for being the first international female student to be awarded a law degree by University College London.
 The first collection of her poetry was published in 2023, more than a century after it was written.

 Biography

 Early life

 Bonarjee was born into a Bengali Christian family in Bareilly in north India in August 1894.
 Her father was a barrister.
 Along with her brothers, Bonarjee spent much of her childhood in Dulwich in south London and was largely educated in England.

 Higher education and poetry

 In 1912, Bonarjee enrolled to study for a degree in French at the University College of Wales at Aberystwyth.
 While a student, she published poetry in the college journal The Dragon and in Welsh Outlook.
 In February 1914, she was awarded the Bardic chair at the college Eisteddfod for verse submitted under a pseudonym.
 She was the first woman and first non-European to win the college Eisteddfod.
 Her father, who was present, agreed to demands to address the gathering, thanking those present for the way they had 'received a successful competitor of a different race and country'.
 Among Bonarjee's papers are more than sixty printed and manuscript poems.
 Alongside one is a note: 'Written at the age of 22 when a Welsh student after 3 years of secret engagement dropped me because his parents said "She is very beautiful and intelligent but she is Indian."'

 A critical article devoted to Bonarjee's poetry commented that she 'doubtless has a bright and hopeful career before her'.
 Bonarjee went on to University College, London, where, in 1917, she became the first woman internal student to be awarded a law degree (LLB) - though she never practiced law.